*This article was updated on: 20/10/2022

 Although we reached the 3.0 version of the PEF methodology, the PEF database hasn’t reached version 3.0 yet.
 This is still a work in progress.

 Of course, it doesn’t end here.
 Next to the PEF, there is also the OEF.
-The OEF stands for Organizational Environmental Footprint.
+The OEF stands for Organisational Environmental Footprint.

-As you can probably imagine, the OEF was created to reduce the organizational environmental impacts associated with organizational activities, taking into account the supply chain activities (from raw material extraction to production-and use, to the final management of waste).
+The OEF was created to reduce the organisational environmental impacts associated with organisational activities.
+Taking into account the supply chain activities (from raw material extraction to production-and use, to the final management of waste).

-Therefore, it measures the environmental performances of goods- or service-providing organizations (businesses, administrative entities, non-profit organizations) from a life cycle perspective.
+It measures the environmental performances of goods- or service-providing organisations (businesses, administrative entities, non-profit organisations) from a life cycle perspective.